Distributed Optimization on Riemannian Manifolds for multi-agent networks: Introduction

 The paper is organized as follows : In Section 2 we provide basic definitions and recall concepts of Riemannian manifolds which we will be using here.
 Also, a quick review of Riemannian consensus and distributed optimization on Euclidean spaces is provided.
-Section 3 presents the algorithm along with relevant assumptions needed to establish convergence.
-Seciton 4 details the convergence analysis.
-We first show that the algorithm achieves consensus subject to certain assumptions.
-Then we compare the asymptotic behaviour to a related dynamical system.
+Section 3 presents the algorithm and a brief discussion of the steps involved.
+Section 4 details the convergence analysis.
 In section 6 we test the proposed algorithm on several different examples. \\